The best Dolby Atmos scenes from the 2022 Oscar nominees to test your home cinema sound

 USA: Purchase No Time to Die from Amazon, Apple, or Google for $5.99

-An intense physiological period drama with a slow burn plot, The Power of the Dog is set primarily on a remote ranch in rural Montana and uses a stark, minimalist sound design to reflect the isolating effect impact of the landscape.
+An intense physiological period drama with a slow-burn plot, The Power Of The Dog is set primarily on a remote ranch in rural Montana and uses a stark, minimalist sound design to reflect the isolating impact of the landscape.

 The macro of the wide vistas and the micro of the strained familial relationships are represented throughout the film in a soundtrack that frequently flits with limits of audibility.
 A spectacular palette of winds is used, with close breezes in the grass used to both highlight and play against the expanse of the terrain and the lack of privacy in the family home implied by the gusts that rattle through its thin walls.